bikeshaving/crank/website/guides/10-custom-renderers.md

 read(value: Array<TNode | string> | TNode | string | undefined): TResult;
 ```

-The renderer will expose rendered values in the following places:
+The renderer exposes rendered values in the following places:

 - As the return value of `Renderer.prototype.render`
 - As the return value of `Context.prototype.refresh`
 - As the argument passed to `crank-ref` props
 - As the argument passed to `Context.prototype.schedule` and `Context.prototype.cleanup`
-- Via the `Context.prototype.value` getter
+- Via the `Context.prototype.value` getter method
 - As the yield value of generator components

-When an element or elements are read in this way, we call the `read` method to give renderers a chance to manipulate what is exposed so as to hide internal implementation details and return something which makes sense for the target environment.
-The parameter passed to read can be a node, a string, undefined, or an array of nodes and strings.
+When an element or elements are read in this way, we call the `read` method to give renderers a chance to manipulate what is exposed, so as to hide internal implementation details and return something which makes sense for the target environment.
+The parameter passed to read can be a node, a string, an array of nodes and strings, or undefined.
 The return value is what is actually exposed.

 This method is optional.
 By default, read is an identity function which returns the value passed in.